nott-smartbed/Home-Assistant/ESPHome/Note.md

 # ESPHome with ESP8266
+**Schematic:**
-D4 - LED
+1. D3 - LED
-D5 - IR transmitter
+2. D5 - IR transmitter
-D8 - IR receiver
+3. D7 - IR receiver

 ESP8266 transmit command via IR transmitter, and receive data from IR receiver.
 If the received data is the same as the transmitted data, change the LED status.